Hansh532/chess/README.md

 - Actually playing with tablet against personality chess.com
 - Getting a pi zero 2w for my Centaur
 - Thoroughly analysing each game, what was going on in my head?
-- Blitz games: only serve for opening practice
+- Blitz games only serve for opening practice

+## Psychology
+- Ignore your opponents, they don't matter.
+Only what happens on the board matters.
+- Acting out Kasparov style rudeness.
+- Don't think about rating, having a creative style should cause the game to become complicated and then your level will prevail.

 ### Opening
-- Think about your move order to make your repotoire in a coherrent whole, get in to positions youre confoftable with
+- Think about your move order to make your repotoire in a coherrent whole, get in to positions youre confortable with
 - Look for possible transpositions from/to main lines for example Sicilian, could throw your off opponent